-A good landscape photo will have the whole scene in focus because it mirrors how the human eye would see it.
+A good landscape photo will have the whole scene in focus because it mirrors how your eyes would see it.

 As you learn to take good photos, you can think through the way your eyes would view a scene to evaluate how well you captured it.

 You can increase the blur of your photo’s background with two methods I’ll share below.
-These don’t require any change in camera settings.
+These won’t require any change in camera settings.

 But one camera setting is crucial to a blurry background – your aperture.

 Aperture is one of the legs of the exposure triangle.
-Aperture, also known as f/stop, controls how much of your image is in focus.
+Aperture, also known as f/stop, controls how much of your image will be blurry.

-For a simple to understand explanation of aperture, be sure to check out my EASY TO UNDERSTAND PHOTOGRAPHY CHEAT SHEET FOR BEGINNERS.
+For a simple to understand explanation of aperture, be sure to check out this Easy To Understand Photography Cheat Sheet for Beginners HERE.

 The wider the camera’s aperture opens, the lower the f/stop number will be, and the blurrier the background of the photo will be.

 The more the camera’s aperture closes, the higher the f/stop number will be, and the less blurry the background will be.

 In the photo of the girl walking on the beach, the camera’s aperture was set at f/3.2.
 This helped produce the blurry background.